Comparative analysis of robust entanglement generation in engineered XX spin chains: Results

 \section{Results}

-\subsection{Benchmark without noise: dynamics in pristine chains}
+\subsection{Benchmark Without Noise: Dynamics in Pristine Chains}

 To establish a baseline, we first compare the coherent dynamics of the two architectures in the absence of disorder or decoherence for $N=7$.
 Figure \ref{fig:fig2} shows the time evolution of the end-to-end negativity for spin magnitudes $s={1}/{2}$, $1$, and ${3}/{2}$.
-The results demonstrate that P2 reaches its first entanglement maximum significantly faster than P1 while maintaining robust performance across different spin dimensions.
+The results demonstrate that P2 reaches its first entanglement maximum significantly more quickly than P1 while maintaining robust performance across different spin dimensions.
 The quantitative data extracted from these curves are presented in Table \ref{tab:table1}.

 In all cases, P2 exhibits faster entanglement generation and consistently achieves higher negativity values.
-In particular, for $s=1/2$, both protocols output the Bell state $\ket{\psi^+} = (\ket{01} + \ket{10})/\sqrt{2}$ when maximally entangled, though P2 requires a local $-\pi/2$ rotation to be applied on the $z$-axis of the qubit at site $N$, via application of the $R_z$ gate.
-The fidelity dynamics concerning the target state $\ket{\psi^+}$ is shown in Fig. \ref{fig:fig3}, where the necessary rotation for P2 has already been applied before the fidelity calculation.

-The P2 can also be extended to arbitrary chain lengths $N$ when $s=1/2$, making it possible to obtain maximally entangled states for higher values of $N$.
+In particular, for $s=1/2$, both protocols output the Bell state $\ket{\psi^+} = (\ket{01} + \ket{10})/\sqrt{2}$ when maximally entangled, although P2 requires a local $-\pi/2$ rotation to be applied on the $z$-axis of the qubit at site $N$, via the application of the $R_z$ gate.
+The fidelity dynamics concerning the target state $\ket{\psi^+}$ are shown in Figure \ref{fig:fig3}, where the necessary rotation for P2 has already been applied before the fidelity calculation.
+P2 can also be extended to arbitrary chain lengths $N$ when $s=1/2$, making it possible to obtain maximally entangled states for higher values of $N$.
 For each system size, we only need to optimize the boundary magnetic field $B$ to find the maximal possible negativity between terminal spins.
 This simple adjustment of $B$ for different $N$ consistently yields maximal or near-maximal entanglement, demonstrating the scalability of the protocol.
-To determine the optimal value of $B$, we numerically analyze the relationship between $B$ and the resulting negativity, identifying the parameter regimes and time scales that maximize negativity, as shown in Fig. \ref{fig:fig4}.
+To determine the optimal value of $B$, we numerically analyze the relationship between $B$ and the resulting negativity, identifying the parameter regimes and time scales that maximize the negativity, as shown in Figure \ref{fig:fig4}.

-\subsection{Robustness of the spin‑{1/2} protocol}
+\subsection{Robustness of the Spin‑{1/2} Protocol}